Defending Your Online Presence: Identity-Based Passwordless Authentication

 Cost Efficiency:

 Implementing passwordless authentication can lead to substantial cost savings for businesses.
-Reducing help desk calls for password resets alone can save significant time and money.
+Reducing service desk calls for password resets alone can save significant time and money.
 According to a study by Forrester Research, a single password reset costs $70.
 Thus, businesses can allocate these resources to more critical areas by eliminating the need for password-related support.

 Scalability: